Parenting

 What is a parenting plan?

-A parenting plan is a written agreement that sets out parenting arrangements for children.
-A parenting plan is an informal agreement and is not legally enforceable.
+A parenting plan is also an informal written agreement that sets out parenting arrangements for children, which is not legally enforceable.

 If you have more than one child you may want to make a different plan for each child.